MrSinho/notepad-mono/README.md

 git clone https://github.com/mrsinho/notepad-mono.git
 ```

-## Build Nix flake for reproducibility
+## Build from source with Nix flake

 ![NixOS](https://a11ybadges.com/badge?logo=nixos)

-The Nix flake will download the required packages, build and patch the Linux and Android binaries.
+The Nix flake will download the required packages, compile and patch the Linux and Android binaries.
 Since application relies on external packages from [pub.dev](https://pub.dev) you must disable the `sandbox` option.

 ```shell